 It hangs with paintings, and is dotted with sculpture, from both established and up-and-coming artists from the US and abroad, including several Atlanta-based artists.

-Beyond the gallery itself, the centre has a one-hectare sculpture garden.
-Its diverse range of all-weather artworks are placed for maximum impact amid hundreds of hostas, multiple rare conifers, azaleas, camellias, and maples, all offering year-round colour.
+Beyond the gallery itself, the center has a one-hectare sculpture garden.
+Its diverse range of all-weather artworks are placed for maximum impact amid hundreds of hostas, multiple rare conifers, azaleas, camellias, and maples, all offering year-round color.